Longmont hail storm history

 Boulder County·NOAA NCEI Storm Events Database·~75-day publication lag

-Hail risk in Longmont peaks between May and July, with secondary activity occurring in April and August.
-Most significant hail events occur in the afternoon between 2 p.m. and 7 p.m.
-Mountain Time, when atmospheric conditions are most favorable for storm development along the Front Range.
+Hail risk in Longmont peaks between May and July, with secondary activity in April and August.
+Most significant events occur during afternoon hours between 2 p.m. and 7 p.m.
+Mountain Time, when atmospheric instability is highest and storms move through the region most rapidly.

 Annual frequency — last 10 years